clairetn/katacoda-scenarios/ifb-unix/session02/step-Tree_path_and_files.md

 Look, it begins by a `/`

  <details>
-  <summary>Click here for answer</summary>
+  <summary>Click here to unveil the answer</summary>

-    The answer should be `/root` or something similare.
+You should obtain `/root` or something similare.

 This path starts by a `/` meaning it is an absolute path.

 </details>